THEE-OPEN-COMPANY/mojonet/SECURITY.md

 # Security Policy

-Any buys to be reported show be mailed to mojomichalr@gmail.com a detail document should be attached
+Any bugs to be reported show be mailed to mojomichalr@gmail.com a detail document should be attached